-The person in charge initiated and put in place an investigation in relation to any incident,allegation or suspicion of abuse.
-Judgment: Compliant
+The person in charge initiated and put in place an investigation in relation to any incident, allegation or suspicion of abuse.
+However, these were not all reported in line with the timeliness outlined in the providers policy.

 Appendix 1 - Full list of regulations considered under each dimension